We all love dancing, even those of us with two left feet. What makes dancing so special?

 Our brain loves anticipation, probably even more than the actual rewards themselves.
 The pleasure that we derive from music is chiefly related to the intermingling of anticipation and surprise – you start listening to a tune, find a repeating pattern in it and then start anticipating the pattern.
 This anticipation is thrilling and so is the moment when anticipation and reality meet.
 However, too much predictability can start to get boring, so musicians throw in little elements of surprise – when the brain is anticipating something but gets something else, perhaps even better than what it was anticipating.
 These little surprises are pleasant for the brain too.

 Dance demands a heightened level of anticipation and co-ordination.
 Its impossible to synchronize to a beat without anticipation (you cant hear the beat and then move, you have to move just at the right time to meet the beat that is going to come up).
-When mind and body anticipate and move as one, the pleasure is further magnified.
-The anticipation-reward-surprise pattern is also the reason why we enjoy watching someone else dance or perform.
+When mind and body anticipate and move as one, the pleasure is

 It Is Deeply Connected With Happiness